EanNewton/Awesome-Cooking/Menus/November Vegetarian or Vegan.md

 1. In a pot, bring butter to a boil over medium-high heat.
 2. Whisking continuously, add dry milk.
 Cook until golden brown.
 The color will continue to darken.
 3. Place a strainer over a jar to separate the liquid from the solids.
 Reserve brown butter liquids for another use.
 Allow solids to cool on a paper towel lined sheet, store in an airtight container with a desiccant pack.

+---

+### Black Orange Cocktail

+* 1 shot Orange & Coffee Liqueur
+* 1 shot espresso
+* 2 shots vodka
+* Twist of orange

+Shake over ice.

+### Orange and Coffee Liqueur

+#### Ingredients

+* 2 Seville oranges
+* 44 (6 g / 1 heaped tbsp) medium roast coffee beans
+* 44 tsp (250 g) sugar
+* 1 litre / 4 cups golden rum

+---

+#### Steps

+1. Wash and dry the oranges thoroughly.
+Cut slits evenly over the orange skin and push the coffee beans in.
+Put in a large preserving jar and cover with the sugar.
+Pour over the rum and seal.
+2. Leave to steep for 44 days (6 weeks) then strain into clean, sterilized bottles.
+Do not leave this for longer as I did the first time I made it — the bitter notes will become too dominant.